These 10 templates will make you rethink how you design value propositions

 Writing matters in business, design, and life alike—it is fundamental to moving your ideas forward.
-Yet, writing short, meaningful sentences that grab your users’ attention can be painful.
+Yet, writing short, meaningful sentences that grab the attention of your users can be painful.
 Ernest Hemingway knew.
 When he had difficulties writing, he reminded himself*:

 “Do not worry.
 You have always written before and you will write now.
 All you have to do is write one true sentence.
 Write the truest sentence that you know.”

 Ernest’s one-sentence technique can be useful whether you are writing copy for UX, advertising, company presentations or more generally pitching ideas face-to-face.
-So to get you a head start, I put together a collection of ten value proposition templates from previous posts here and here.
+To get you a head start, I’ve here put together a collection of ten value proposition templates from previous posts here and here.